Arc de Triomphe, as seen from the front

 Grande Arc de la Defense, as seen from the arc de Triomphe

-Grande Arche de la Defense
+Grande Arche de la Defense.

 Eiffel Tower as seen from a top the Arc